Monday, February 12, 2007

 100g milk chocolate

-2 tablespoons (40ml) thickened cream
+2 tablespoons (40ml) thickened cream (35 percent fat)

-Place chocolate and cream in a small saucepan over very low heat, stirring occasionally.
+Place chocolate and cream in a small saucepan over very low heat, stirring frequently.
 When chocolate has melted and mixture is smooth, remove from heat and allow to cool to room temperature.
 Spread ganache over cooled cupcakes.

 Chocolate Hearts